-Sleeping tablets can be addictive, and the risk of developing a dependency increases the longer they are taken for.
 Discussing the benefits of stopping sleeping tablets (e.g. improved memory, daytime alertness, increased quality of sleep and reduced risk of falls) may help to encourage older adults to consider a reduction plan for their sleeping tablets.
 Older adults who wish to stop taking sleeping tablets should do so gradually, on a GP’s recommendation and under supervision.
 Going ‘cold turkey’ or stopping sleeping tablets immediately and altogether can cause severe withdrawal symptoms.
-It is important to involve older adults in all decisions regarding their withdrawal from sleeping tablets, and ensure that they are aware of the benefits of withdrawing and the withdrawal symptoms they may experience.
+It is important to involve older adults in all decisions regarding their withdrawal from sleeping tablets and ensure that they are aware of the benefits of withdrawing and the withdrawal symptoms they may experience.
 The NPS Medicine Wise how to sleep right guide provides information for older adults about sleeping habits and what they can do to improve sleep.

 Gradual and supervised reduction of psychoactive medications

 Psychoactive medications, also known as psychotropic and centrally-acting medications, are those that affect mood, behaviour, mental activity and perception.
 These medications are taken by 22% of older adults and are associated with an increased risk of falling.
 Stopping these medications can reduce falls risk by 66%.
 It is therefore very important to consider this increased falls risk when working with older adults.